sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section4.md

-Ok.
-That's pretty cool, but you can't click on the rail.
+Pretty cool, but you can't click on the rail.

-Ok.
 Let's fix that...

+## Rail

 ```jsx
 import Slider, { Rail, Handles, Tracks, Ticks } from 'react-compound-slider'